I See!

 3B3234B4-E8A3-4796-9B01-EEF113E4A353

 Multiple miracles.
 The gift of sight.
 Freedom from a life of begging.
 A life changed forever.
 Jesus revealing more of His identity.
 But alas, people argued.
-People divided.
-Lots of drama can be discovered by reading John 9:6-16.
+People were divided.

-Jesus spit on the ground, made some mud with His saliva, and put it on the blind man’s eyes.
+It started when Jesus spit on the ground, made some mud with His saliva, and put it on the blind man’s eyes.
 He told him, “Go wash in the Pool of Siloam.”
 And the man obeyed.
-He went and washed, and came home seeing.
+He went to the pool, washed, and came home seeing.

 Three thoughts to consider:

 🔍 Jesus is unconventional and His ways can be unusual.
-Perhaps we should stop trying to limit Him to what our minds understand as possible and reasonable.
+Perhaps we should stop trying to limit Him to only what we think is possible and reasonable.

 🔍 Jesus can require trust and obedience before releasing His power.
 Perhaps we should say “yes” more often, even when we don’t understand.